ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 givo acids; in case of opium poisoning,
 give strong coffee and keep moving.
 If
 in water, float on the back, with the nose
 and mouth projectiag.
-For apoplexy, rais
+For apoplexy, raise
+the head and body; for fainting, lay the
+person flat
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/scu_kershawhogjam_ver03%2Fdata%2Fsn86053067%2F00415620184%2F1874110501%2F0255.jp2/pct:56.415508,3.989296,26.734943,93.848808/!600,600/0/default.jpg"/>
 </td>